swcarpentry/python-novice-gapminder/episodes/10-reading-tabular.md

 ~~~
 {: .output}

+*   The columns in a data frame are the observed variables, and the rows are the observations.
 *   Pandas uses backslash `\` to show wrapped lines when output is too wide to fit the screen.

 > ## File Not Found